 When We Meet

 The Parish Council generally meets on the first Monday of each month (with some exceptions).
-Meeting dates for the 2018-19 Council year may be viewed here.
+View the meeting dates for the 2018-19 Council year.
 Extra-ordinary meetings may be called at other times, if required.
 Parish Council meetings are open to any members of the public and take place at Wivelsfield Church Hall.
 You can find Agenda, Minutes and dates of future meetings here.
 Please don’t hesitate to contact any member of the council or the Clerk for further information.

 What are we Responsible For?